 We used the R package metafor (Viechtbauer 2010) to fit mixed-effects meta-analytic models to ln(h2 + 0.2) transformed heritability estimates (h2T) and associated estimate sampling variance, while accounting for both fixed and random effects.
 Due to some missing combinations of explanatory factors within the dataset (e.g., not all traits were measured for all life stages, or for all coral growth forms), the complete dataset only allowed us to consider additive effects of trait type, heritability type, life stage, and growth form in an overall analysis.
 Temperature was not controlled for or measured in all studies, and thus was excluded as a covariate at this stage.
 To further assess the robustness of this model and examine interactions, we then analyzed subsets of the complete dataset to test for: (a) trait × life stage interactions, (b) trait × heritability interactions, and (c) main effects and interactions involving growth form.
 Finally, we examined a subset of the complete data that reported treatment temperature differences relative to ambient temperature, including trait × temperature difference interactions and additive effects of life stage, heritability type, and growth form.
 All models were fit using more conservative t-distribution approximations of confidence intervals in the case of multi-level random effect models, and final models fit using the more conservative Knapp and Hartung (2003) adjustment for single-level random effect meta-models when multi-level random effects structures were not selected during model selection (Viechtbauer 2010; van Aert and Jackson 2019).

 We considered the top model for each analysis as the model with the lowest Akaike’s Information Criterion, corrected for small sample sizes (AICc).
 We considered this model a substantial improvement over other candidate models when the difference in AICc scores (ΔAICc) was greater than two (Burnham and Anderson 2004).
-We followed the four-step model selection strategy outlined in Zuur et al. (2007, 2009): (1) define the ‘beyond optimal’ fixed effects structure – that is, the most conceivably complex yet biologically relevant fixed effects possible, (2) select (via the lowest AICc value) the optimal random effects structure for models fit using restricted maximum likelihood (REML), (3) select (via the lowest AICc value) the optimal fixed effects structure for models fit using maximum likelihood, (4) re-fit the final model using REML.
+We followed the four-step model selection strategy outlined in Zuur et al. (2007, 2009): (1) define the ‘beyond optimal’ fixed effects structure – that is, the most conceivably complex yet biologically relevant fixed effects possible, (2) select (via the lowest AICc value) the optimal random effects structure for models fit using restricted maximum likelihood (REML), (3) select (via the lowest AICc value) the optimal fixed effects structures for models fit using maximum likelihood, (4) re-fit the final model using REML.
 Study and species were highly confounded and precluded the inclusion of both as random effects within the same model.
 Thus, we fit models using one of the following random effects structures: estimate ID only (1|estimate ID), study ID only (1|study ID), species only (1|species), estimate ID nested within its respective study ID (1|study ID/estimate ID), estimate ID nested within species (1|species/estimate ID), or a random effect variance fixed at zero.